evancg37/eLED/README.md

 # Controller info

 This interface for the MiLight controller is built to communicate with the controller as quickly as possible to allow for the creation of light shows and other entertaining effects.
-Thus it is slightly lacking in security and safety concenring data sent and received by the server.
+Thus it is slightly lacking in safety concerning the process of sending and receiving data from the server.